Research Focus

 One of the most pervasive impact of rapid urbanization is the increase in environmental noise, especially from traffic.
 How have the urban soundscapes been altered by traffic noise?
 What impact does anthropogenic noise have on acoustically communicating animals?
 How do animals cope with this sensory pollution?

 Given that we live and work in an Indian city, we are perfectly placed to study these.
-We are addressing these questions using both diurnal and nocturnal animals.
-So, are we drowning out nature's sounds?
-It seems so.
+We are addressing these questions using both diurnal and nocturnal animals to ask if we drowning out nature's sounds?

 life history and natural history